The Advanced Placement Program (AP) represents a significant collaboration between colleges and universities and secondary schools.

 Learn more about setting and evaluating your AP policy.

-4. AP Provides Opportunities for Underserved Students to Succeed
+4. AP Provides Opportunities for Underrepresented Students to Succeed

 - Fee reductions to low-income students.